jorisroovers/gitlint/docs/index.md

                            (e.g.: -c T1.line-length=80).
 Flag can be
                            used multiple times to set multiple config values.
   --commit TEXT            Hash (SHA) of specific commit to lint.
-  --commits TEXT           The range of commits to lint. [default: HEAD] -e, --extra-path PATH    Path to a directory or python module with extra
+  --commits TEXT           The range of commits (refspec or comma-separated
-                           user-defined rules
+                           hashes) to lint. [default: HEAD] -e, --extra-path PATH    Path to a directory or python module with extra user-defined rules
   --ignore TEXT            Ignore rules (comma-separated by id or name).